comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Embeddings__

-The authors generate words embeddings from both representations of the characters of the word and from the contexts where the word occurs.
+The authors generate word embeddings from both the characters of the word and from the contexts where the word occurs.

-The rational behinds this idea is that many languages have orthographic or morphological evidence that a word or sequence of words is a named-entity or not, so they use character-level embeddings to try to capture these evidences.
-Secondly, named-entities appear in somewhat regular contexts in large corpora, therefore they use embeddings learned from a large corpus that are sensitive to word order.
+The rationale behind this idea is that many languages have orthographic or morphological evidence for a word or sequence of words being a named entity; in German all proper nouns are capitalized, for instance.
+The character-level embeddings aim to capture this information.
+Furthermore, named entities appear in fairly regular contexts in large corpora.
+They therefore use large corpus to learn word embeddings that are sensitive to word order.

 #### __Character Embeddings__